 (2) An approval or permit can be granted or a licence can be issued in accordance with paragraph (b) of item (1) to a person who would, as a result, be authorised to use a rifle or shotgun of category C on land on which another person, as the holder of a licence, permit, or approval given in accordance with that paragraph, is already authorised to use a rifle or shotgun of that category only if the Commissioner considers it appropriate having regard to the size of the land and any other relevant factor.

-[Clause 6 amended in Gazette 31 Aug 2010 p.
+[Clause 6 amended: Gazette 31 Aug 2010 p.
 4186.]

 Division 4 — Category D

-[Heading inserted in Gazette 31 Aug 2010 p.
+[Heading inserted: Gazette 31 Aug 2010 p.
 4186.]

 7. Category D firearms